 We can hold on to anger and hurt, or we can choose to forgive.
 It may not happen overnight, but Jesus will heal us when we take our hurt him.
 He teaches that forgiveness will set us free.
 (Ephesians 4:31-32) We begin to see our offenders through God’s eyes–as human and imperfect–just like we are.
 Praying for the person who has offended us helps to bring us His peace.

 Summer Mauney lives in sunny South Florida.
-She love to craft, bake, and spend time with her family.
+She loves to craft, bake, and spend time with her family.
 She’s passionate about good coffee and showing kindness to others.
 Read Summer’s posts here.